leangjia/blender_docs/manual/addons/import_export/paper_model.rst

 Document Settings
 ^^^^^^^^^^^^^^^^^

-Settings closely related to the format of the output document are in the Document Settings sub-panel.
+Settings closely related to the format of the output document are in the Document Settings subpanel.

 Format
    First selector switches between PDF and SVG document formats.